vilasinits/vilasinits.github.io/_posts/2023-03-28-z2c-workshop.md

         Time: 09:00hrs-09:45hrs<br>
         Contact Person: <a href="https://www.cosmostat.org/people/vilasini-tinnaneri-sreekanth"><strong>Vilasini</strong></a>
         <br>
-        In this second session we'll explore advanced statistical measures including the bispectrum, probability distribution functions (PDFs), L1-norm, and peak and void statistics.
-The session aims to broaden our statistical toolkit for analyzing complex datasets, and will include hands-on material if time allows, setting the stage for a deeper dive into practical applications.
+        <p>In this second session we'll explore advanced statistical measures including the bispectrum, probability distribution functions (PDFs), L1-norm, and peak and void statistics.
+The session aims to broaden our statistical toolkit for analyzing complex datasets, and will include hands-on material if time allows, setting the stage for a deeper dive into practical applications.</p>
       </div>
     </li>
     <li>Observables